What socks help swollen feet, ankles, and legs?

 - It is advisable to replace your socks at least every six months to maintain their effectiveness

-- If you are experiencing any discomfort wearing your socks, contact your medical doctor immediately for advice
+- If you are experiencing any discomfort wearing your socks, contact your doctor immediately for advice

-Before getting your socks, you should check your prescription plan or the following with your healthcare insurance provider:
+Before getting your socks, check your health insurance and talk to your healthcare insurance provider:

 - Obtain a prescription from your medical doctor

-- Locate a medical accessories store that can measure your legs and get you a suitable fit
+- Locate a medical equipment store that can measure your legs and get you a suitable fit

-Comprogear is renowned for its superb quality, compression socks.
-At Comprogear, we do not just make a sale.
-We listen to and understand your needs and circumstances and present you with options that serve those needs and are also beautiful and presentable.
+Comprogear is renowned for its superb quality compression socks.
+We do not just make a sale- we listen to and understand your needs.
+We strive to present you with options that serve those needs and are also stylish and comfortable.

-Our years of research and experience have led us to design suitable socks that fulfill the functions discussed in this article and avoids the side-effects explained.
-We can assure you that your legs will love and get used to our socks so easily.
+Our years of research and experience have led us to design compression socks that fulfill your needs and avoid the side effects.
+We assure you that your legs will love our socks.

-We have our socks in five colors: onyx black, sunset stripes, mountain blue, savory blue chevrons, and red wine.
-They are available in the Medium (Class 2) 20 – 30 mmHg pressure range, and in four sizes (small, medium, large, and extra-large) taking into consideration the measurements of the cuff, leg, toe, instep, foot, sole, gusset and heel.
-These measurements ensure that our socks fit you snugly and do not create any discomfort, over-tightness or pain.
+We have five colors: onyx black, sunset stripes, mountain blue, savory blue chevrons, and red wine.
+They are available in the Medium (Class 2) 20 – 30 mmHg pressure range, and in four sizes (small, medium, large, and extra-large).

 We presently offer our customers free shipping on all orders to all parts within the United States.
 We have 100-percent confidence in all our products that our return policy is simply this: “If you want a refund, you get it.
 No hassles.
 No whining.
 No corporate policy nonsense.
 Heck, we won’t even make you ship back the product.”

-At Comprogear, we stock and sell compression socks that are specially designed to address all the issues that we have discussed in this article.
-Buying and wearing Comprogear compression socks is a one-stop-shop for all your needs with regards to compression socks.
-They are affordable, attractive and fulfill the purpose for which they are designed.
+At Comprogear, we stock and sell compression socks that improve your health.
+Buying and wearing Comprogear compression socks is a one-stop-shop for all your needs– functional, affordable, and attractive.